dogheadslug/tetris/README.md

 added background music (Tetris theme by London Philharmonic Orchestra) toggled by press M

 due to the size limit of upload files, I'm not able to upload exe file or Tetris.wav (which is the resource of BGM)

+20161212

+fixed the issue: when the game is not started, pressing down button will move the item downwards without starting the game.